" /> Jewish Labor Committee: March 2008 Archives

 Labor Seders across the U.S.A.

-There are a number of Labor Seders across the country this year: Boston, MA; Brooklyn and Manhattan, NYC; Philadelphia, PA; St. Louis, MO; Washington, DC; Houston, TX, and Los Angeles, CA. At these festive events, members of the Jewish community and members of the trade union movement sit down together for a a Seder meal and explore the relationships between the traditional story of Pesach and more recent struggles for freedom and dignity.
+This year, there were a number of Labor Seders across the country: Boston, MA; Brooklyn and Manhattan, NYC; Philadelphia, PA; St. Louis, MO; Washington, DC; Houston, TX, and Los Angeles, CA. At these festive events, members of the Jewish community and members of the trade union movement sat down together for a a Seder meal and explored the relationships between the traditional story of Pesach and more recent struggles for freedom and dignity.

 Sponsors: Jewish Labor Committee New England, Moishe House Boston: The Kavod Jewish Social Justice House, and the Jewish Alliance for Law and Social Action